ruggeri/tech-notes/programming-languages/monads-and-haskell.md

 doubleOrTripleThree = selectDoubleOrTriple <*> (pure 3)

 -- Last, notice the use of `<&>`.
-This is simply the flip of `<$>` and -- thus a lifted version of &. main :: IO () main = (doubleOrTripleThree <&> show) >>= putStrLn
+This is simply the flip of `<$>` and -- thus lifting the second argument of &. main :: IO () main = (doubleOrTripleThree <&> show) >>= putStrLn
 ```

+The implementation of the typeclass `Applicative` for `IO` is a little
+too much for me to understand right now (especially because I don't
+understand IO/do notation yet)!

 A perhaps simpler example with the `Maybe` `Applicative`: